nullptrT/liblogcpp/README.md

 * `INSTALL_LIBS`: Enables targets for installation of library files.
 Because it is useful not to install the library (e.g. when used as submodule of a project) this defaults to off.
 * `BUILD_LOGCPP_TEST`: Build a simple main runtime that demonstrates current features of liblogcpp.

+#### Compiler options / Config variables

+You can define the following with gcc/msvc or with a `#define` in your config header

+* `LOGCPP_ENABLE_QT_SUPPORT`: Enables a function wrapper for QStrings.
+Needs `Qt5Core_LIBRARIES`.
+* `LOGCPP_AUTOCOLOR`: Enables colorized output of severities and automatic reset of terminal modes on logcpp::endrec

 #### Packages

-Currently there is a package in the Arch Linux User Repository under https://aur.archlinux.org/packages/liblogcpp/ .
+Currently there is a package in the Arch Linux User Repository under https://aur.archlinux.org/liblogcpp/ .
 More distributions may follow or be submitted.

 #### Requirements

 * cmake>=2.8
+* a c++ compiler (tested for gcc)
 * qt5-base (optional for building with support for QString)
-* a c++ compiler (tested for gcc)
 * doxygen (optional for building the [html documentation](https://www.slau.me/liblogcpp/))